Skip to header Skip to Content Skip to Footer

 • If you have any updates to your workspace in Taskstream AMS, please reach out to Kimberly Miller at millerka@uncw.edu.

-Critical Friends Assessment Academy for Academic Program Coordinators is being offered again this June with a new track for Administrative Units
+Critical Friends Assessment Academy for Academic Program Coordinators is being offered again this June with a new track for administrative units.

 If your role requires you to manage your program or unit’s assessment process, please consider joining the Critical Friends Assessment Academy (CFAA) being hosted by the Office of Institutional Research and Planning June 20 and 21.
 Critical Friends Assessment Academy is a professional learning community that provides a common knowledge base for engaging in assessment and continuous improvement of assessment practices with the goal of contributing to strengthening and improving programs and student learning.
 All skill levels are welcome and encouraged to attend.